vonhraban/docs-1/pages/faq.md

 Yes.
 There are plugins for a transport, client and server in [micro/go-plugins](https://github.com/micro/go-plugins).

-If you want a quick start just use [micro/go-grpc](https://github.com/micro/go-grpc).
+If you want a quick start just import [go-micro/service/grpc](https://micro.mu/docs/go-grpc.html).

 ## Micro vs Go-Kit